Muqeetullah/Devops/README.md

 # Git-Linux-Commands
-Here you will learn some useful commands and features of Git  and Linux that will help you in development.
+### Here you will learn some useful commands use in Git and Linux that will help you in development.

 ## Git